RDiGregorio/towerclimbonline/README.md

 2. Run `webdev build` to build the project.
 3. Run `dart bin/main.dart` to start the server.

-Be sure to set the correct host in config.dart and secrets in secret.yaml!
+Be sure to set the correct host in config.dart and secrets in secret/secret.yaml!

+**Debugging**

 If you have any issues, possible solutions are:

 1. Make sure port forwarding is set up on your router.
 2. Make sure your firewall isn't blocking any connections.
 3. Make sure Tomcat can access outside connections.

+You can debug the client using WebStorm by right-clicking and running web/index.html.

 **Tools**